 What is the catch?

 You can not use a placeholder on blackout dates or for concierge-level bookings.
-Also, you currently, you need to call Disney to apply the placeholder to your chosen cruise.
+Also, you currently need to call Disney to apply the placeholder to your chosen cruise.
 Therefore, if you are booking on opening day, you could be on the phone, on hold for hours.

 Can I transfer it to my travel agent or Costco?

-Yes, you have 30 days from booking it to transfer it to the TA of your choice if you did not name one when you booked it.
+Yes, you have 30 days from purchasing the placeholder on the ship to transfer it to the TA of your choice if you did not name one when you purchased it.